hmcts/design-system/app/views/content/hmcts-a-z/README.md

 A McKenzie friend helps someone who is representing themselves in a court case in England and Wales and Northern Ireland.
 This person does not need to be legally qualified.

 For citizens:
-Use with explanation
+Use with explanation.

-### Mediation
+### Mediator, mediation

 Explanation:
-When an impartial person helps both sides work out an agreement
+A mediator is an impartial person who can help people come to an agreement.
+For example, a couple who is divorcing may take part in mediation.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Mental capacity